Terms & Policies

 16.9.
 Disclosure.
 Nothing in this Agreement prevents Plait from disclosing Customer Data to the extent required by law or court orders, but Plait will use commercially reasonable efforts to notify Customer where permitted to do so.

 16.10.
 Independent Contractors.
 The parties to this Agreement are independent contractors.
 There is no relationship of partnership, joint venture, employment, franchise or agency created hereby between the parties.
-Neither party will have the power to bind the other or incur obligations on the other party's behalf without the other party's prior written consent
+Neither party will have the power to bind the other or incur obligations on the other party's behalf without the other party's prior written consent.

-16.11.
+16.13.
 Counterparts.
 This Agreement may be executed in counterparts, each of which will be deemed an original and all of which together will be considered one and the same agreement.

 Service Level Agreement

-EFFECTIVE DAY 1 NOVEMBER 2022
+EFFECTIVE DAY 1 JUNE 2023

 This Plait Service Level Agreement ("SLA") accompanies the Plait Subscription Terms of Service (the "Agreement") entered into between you ("Customer") and Plait.
-Capitalised terms used in this SLA that are not defined herein have the meanings given to them in the Agreement.
+Capitalized terms used in this SLA that are not defined herein have the meanings given to them in the Agreement.

 1. Target Availability.
 Plait will use commercially reasonable efforts to make each Service available with an uptime of 99.8% of each calendar month ("Target Availability").

 2. Exclusions.
-The calculation of uptime will not include unavailability to the extent due to: (a) use of the Service by Customer in a manner not authorised in this Agreement or the applicable Documentation; (b) general Internet problems, force majeure events or other factors outside of Plait's reasonable control; (c) Customer's equipment, software, network connections or other infrastructure; (d) third party systems, acts or omissions; or (e) Scheduled Maintenance or reasonable emergency maintenance.
+The calculation of uptime will not include unavailability to the extent due to: (a) use of the Service by Customer in a manner not authorized in this Agreement or the applicable Documentation; (b) general Internet problems, force majeure events or other factors outside of Plait's reasonable control; (c) Customer's equipment, software, network connections or other infrastructure; (d) third party systems, acts or omissions; or (e) Scheduled Maintenance or reasonable emergency maintenance.

 3. Scheduled Maintenance.
 "Scheduled Maintenance" means Plait's scheduled routine maintenance of the Services for which Plait notifies Customer at least twenty-four (24) hours in advance.
 Scheduled Maintenance will not exceed eight (8) hours per month.
 Plait typically performs Scheduled Maintenance once per month.